rekindle-blog/rekindle-blog.github.io/_posts/2022-03-23-passive-voice.md

 hidden: false

 ---
 In a delightfully tongue-in-cheek [article](https://www.faith-theology.com/2016/06/the-plague-of-italics-its-causes.html "Plague of Italics"), Ben Myers decries what he calls "the plague of italics" in theological writing.
 After outlining the five historically accepted uses for italics, he writes: "If you would like to emphasise a certain word in your sentence, then you should construct the sentence in such a way that the emphasis falls where you want it to fall."
-Amen and hallelujah.
-In the spirit of Myer’s noble and very necessary contribution, I have my own bone to pick: lazy dismissals of the passive voice in writing.
+Amen.
+And hallelujah.
+In the spirit of Myer’s noble and very necessary contribution, I have my own bone to pick: lazy dismissals of the passive voice in theological writing.

+I will do so by first defining and comparing the passive and active voice, then I will outline the common criticism made against the former, before finally considering what makes for good writing.

-## Comparing the Active and Passive Voices
+## Comparing the Active and Passive Voice

 In a standard, and very simple, active English sentence construction you have: subject, verb, and object.
 For example, 'Graham writes a blog post.'
 Another example, 'You are reading that post.'
 In both examples the blog post is the object in the sentence, being acted upon by the subject—respectively you and me.
 So we are the agents, enacting the verb on an object.
 Straightforward, I hope.

 Now, in the passive voice the subject of the sentence is acted upon.
 The subject is no longer the agent or actor but becomes the recipient of the verb.
-To return to my example above: 'The blog post was written by Graham, and read by you'—thanks for reading, by the way.
+To return to my examples above: 'The blog post was written by Graham, and read by you'—thanks for reading, by the way.
 So, in some ways, the passive voice flips a sentence around.
 However this is not the whole story.
-For, in my passive example, the blog post is the subject of the new sentence.
+For, in my passive example, the blog post is the subject and not the object of the new sentence.
 It is enacted upon rather the executor of the verb.
-Still with me?

 ## What’s Wrong With It?